 Halftones reproduce color gradation in artwork by using a series of dots created at various sizes.
 Below is an example of a one color halftone reproduction.

 If your artwork has more colors, it requires more screens.
-For example, we used 6 colors to create the print below.
+For example, we chose 7 colors to construct this Attalla print.
 We used halftones to create all of the gradients and “blend” the different colors into one another.
 From a short distance, this “blending” gives the illusion of many more colors being used, but that’s just the print tricking your eyes.
 Upon closer inspection, you can actually see the halftones of the various colors.
 See, we told you it was magic.
+Okay, maybe it’s not magic.
+Maybe it’s years of hard work and dedication to a craft, but it sure seems like magic sometimes.

 Simulated process can range from extremely simple to extremely complicated.
 Technically, a line of text with a gradient of the rainbow is simulated process, and yet, so is this 7 color example.
 With 40+ years of combined experience, we not only have the technical expertise to execute simulated process prints, but we even use water-based + discharge inks to do so, giving you an eye-catching print that feels like part of the shirt.